-Then, two other officers in sage green uniforms came in a large white Mercedes van, with no signs showing if it was a Greek police car or not.
-After the officers had taken their phones, the group was loaded in the Mercedes van.
-The respondent said that two officers came with them.
+Then, two other officers in sage green uniforms came and the respondent described that they were in a large white Mercedes van, with no signs showing if it was a Greek police car or not.
+The respondent said that after the officers had taken their phones, the group was loaded in the Mercedes van.
+Also, he said that two officers came with them.
 There was no seat to sit on inside the vehicle, nor were there any windows and the car was locked from all sides.

 They drove for about ten minutes, on both paved and unpaved roads.
 Then they arrived at a detention place which was surrounded by a barbed fence that was “not so high”.
 The respondent recognized the place as Orestiada detention site since he was detained there in a previous pushback.